 If you're a runner, you know going for a nice, long run will clear your mind and help you escape the chaos.
 I particularly enjoy an outdoor run with several destination points along the way.
 This helps me focus on reaching small goals that lead to a bigger goal.
 Even if you are a walker, this "destination point" strategy can be a good method of clearing the chaos in your mind.
 Physical activity combined with focus and being mindful of your surroundings will help eliminate the chaos.
 And remember what I said about leaving your phone behind?
 JUST DO IT!
 I know we're all like, "What if I get a phone call?
 What if it's important?
 What if it's an emergency?
 What if I see a pretty leaf, and need to take a picture of it" LOL It’s all too easy to take a break from your workout to check emails, texts, notifications or voicemails if you have your phone with you.
 And a single message can trigger chaos.
 LEAVE THAT PHONE BEHIND, PLEASE!

-Talking it out with a friend is another great way to find peace.
+This is another great way to find peace.
 I can't tell you how many times this has helped me.
 Bouncing my chaos off a trusted confidant with a totally different perspective can change everything!
 Discussing the problems, obstacles and potential solutions with a good friend is a great way to get on the pathway to peace.

 Finally, let's remind ourselves of Who is actually in control in this world of chaos, and more importantly, who is NOT in control.
 God is in control!
 He rules His creation, including world leaders, the powerful and the weak, the bold, the mighty and the meek.
 He is in control and WE ARE NOT!
 So let's trust Him with our mess.
 Let's trust Him to help us find the peace we so desperately crave.